INDIANA REDISTRICTING INITIATIVE/RESOURCES

 Gerrymander Meander 2017

-of Women Voters of Southwestern Indiana and St. Lucas UCC.
+of Women Voters of Southwestern Indiana and St. Lucas UCC invited the

-These two invite the local community of all ages, races, ethnicities, creeds,
+local community of all ages, races, ethnicities, creeds, and genders

-WHAT: Option to take a 2.1 mile “meander”
+WHAT: Options including taking a 2.1 mile “meander”

-IN House Districts 77 and 78; or option to remain at St. Lucas
+along cthe hoppy boundary of IN House Districts 77 and 78; or remaining at St. Lucas Church to learn

 more about how Indiana district lines are drawn for elections.